spookyQubit/AdvancedLaneDetection/README.md

 * Sobel direction thresholding
 * Sobel magnitude thresholding
 * HLS color thresholding

 All thresholding logics are implemented by an instance of the [Threshold class](https://github.com/spookyQubit/AdvancedLaneDetection/blob/master/src/threshold.py).
 Only Sobel X thresholding, Sobel Y thresholding and HLS color thresholding was used in the final part of the project.
-Although Masking class was developed to crop out region outside the lane lines, it was not used.
+Although Masking class was developed to crop out regions outside the lane lines, it was not used.
 Below is an example of a sample image with its corresponding thresholded counterpart.
 Note that particular attention is given to make the lane lines as distinctly visible as possible.
 ![alt text][image2]

 ---